 However there are a number of guiding principles which pretty much all clean-eaters follow:

-• Instead of using salt and sugar in large quantities, flavour the food with fresh herbs, spices, garlic, ginger, citrus, etc.
+- Avoid using salt and sugar in large quantities - instead flavour the food with fresh herbs, spices, garlic, ginger, citrus, etc.

 Making this lifestyle choice can have huge benefits including increased energy and mental alertness, improved digestion, clearer skin and improvement/relief of allergies.